The Beach Office Mindset

 Sun, Glare, and the Shade Hierarchy

 Your first priority is shade: (1) building overhang, (2) palm tree shade, (3) beach bar umbrella, (4) travel umbrella, (5) laptop hood (~$30, folds flat, blocks direct overhead and side light).
 Never work in direct sunlight — it can drive your laptop past 95°C, triggering shutdown or permanent damage.
+The same shade logic — and where you're actually allowed to plant a parasol in 2026 — runs through our beach umbrella guide.

 Sand and Salt Defence

 A silicone keyboard cover (~$10, model-specific) is the simplest and most effective protection against sand and moisture.
 At the end of every beach session, blow compressed air through ports and keyboard gaps before packing up.
 Never place your laptop directly on sand — always on a hard mat, towel, or table surface.
+And for getting the grit off you at the end of a session — not just the gear — our guide to removing stuck sand has the quick tricks.

 Store your machine in a waterproof dry bag in transit.
 A splash from a boat, a sudden downpour, or a rogue wave can kill an unprotected laptop in seconds.
 Osprey and Sea to Summit make excellent compact dry bags that fit a 15" sleeve inside.